gvwilson/sensibleadventures/maddy-roo/old.md

 Whine-*clink!*
 Three more screws fell to the ground.
 "There."
-The bot held up the black regulator that had been fastened to its back, studied it for a moment, then tossed it onto the sandbar.
+The bot held up the black box that had been fastened to its back, studied it for a moment, then tossed it onto the sandbar.

 Gumption grabbed Maddy's sleeve.
-"We gotta warn folk!" he said urgently.
+"We gotta get back and warn folk!" he said urgently.

 Maddy nodded, her mind whirling.
 She took two steps then pulled up short and turned back to the bot.